Social Contribution Activities (Special topics before 2022)

 CUD: The Future of Color and Comfort

-The DIC Group is actively involved in R&D in the area of color universal design (CUD), as well as in expanding public awareness and understanding of CUD’s importance.
-In 2007, the Group, in cooperation with the Japan Paint Manufacturers Association, the Industrial Research Institute of Ishikawa and the Color Universal Design Organization, embarked on a project to create the Color Universal Design– Recommended Color Set under the supervision of the University of Tokyo.
+The DIC Group is actively involved in R&D in the area of color universal design (CUD) as well as in expanding public awareness and understanding of CUD’s importance.

-From fiscal year 2015 through fiscal year 2017, the DIC Group participated in a joint industry–academic research project.
-During this period, Chiba University, the Central Research Laboratories and DIC Color Design, Inc., gave presentations on joint research on the color appearance of red spot colors used in printed warnings and other important information on packaging and on the use of color in an aging society at academic conferences in Japan and overseas.
+The DIC Group participated in a joint industry–academic research project, as part of which Chiba University, the Central Research Laboratories and DIC Color Design, Inc., gave presentations at academic conferences around the world on joint research in the color appearance of red spot colors used for printed warnings and other important information on packaging and on the use of color in printed materials to enhance readability for seniors.

-Since fiscal year 2019, DIC has participated as an expert in the field of color in the verification of safety-related color schemes for applications such as disaster prevention information.
-Recently, the Company took part in verification for the setting of RGB values for screen displays for a color scheme (five colors) developed to convey heavy rain warning levels in an easy-to-understand manner and announced in May 2020 by Japan’s Cabinet Office.
-In the formulation of CMYK values for the same color scheme, which were announced in March 2021, DIC Graphics cooperated not only by verifying candidate colors but also by printing a color chart for use in the verification process.
+DIC began participating as an expert in the field of color in the verification of safety-related color schemes for applications such as disaster prevention information.
+In this capacity, the DIC Group took part in verification testing for the setting of RGB values for screen displays for a color scheme (five colors) developed to convey heavy rain warning levels in an easy-tounderstand manner, which was announced in 2020 by Japan’s Cabinet Office.
+In formulating CMYK values for the same color scheme, announced in 2021, DIC Graphics cooperated by not only verifying candidate colors but also printing a color chart for use in the verification process.

-In March and April 2022, DIC published a two-part feature on its efforts to contribute to society through color in the Japanese-language space of its global website.
-The first part focused on the Company’s responsibility to society as a manufacturer of colors to support user-friendly color communication, while the second looked at CUD and its increasingly important role in enhancing everyday safety and convenience.
-The DIC Group continues working to provide stakeholders with information on its initiatives to make society more accessible to people with diverse types of color vision, as well as to introduce key difference makers from both within and outside the Group.
+In March and April 2022, the DIC Group published a two-part feature on its efforts to contribute to society through color in the Japanese-language space of its global website.
+Since then, the Group has continued working to provide stakeholders with information on its initiatives to make society more accessible to people with diverse types of color vision, as well as to introduce key difference makers from both within and outside the Group.

 Visiting Science Lab Program